MisterNoNameLP/StreetFucker/README.md

 # Installing
 If you have an internet card installed you can simply run this command line to install the game into the current dir:
-`pastebin get Jurnjfjq .streenfucker_installer.lua; .streenfucker_installer.lua StreetFucker; rm .streenfucker_installer.lua`
+`pastebin get Jurnjfjq .streetpuncher_installer.lua; .streetpuncher_installer.lua StreetPuncher; rm .streetpuncher_installer.lua`

 # Third Party
 With the v1.0 release it utilizes the [DoubleBuffering library](https://github.com/IgorTimofeev/DoubleBuffering) by IgorTimofeev to avoid graphical flickering.